HariSekhon/Knowledge-Base/kind.md

 ```shell
 kind load docker-image "$DOCKER_IMAGE":"$TAG"
 ```

-Gget list of images - may need to replace 'kind' with name of the cluster:
+Get list of images - may need to replace 'kind' with name of the cluster:

 ```shell
 docker exec -it 'kind-control-plane' crictl images